Are you confident that you’re producing the best training materials possible? Or is your training material development procedure lacking?

 When you’ve identified areas where your employees are weak, you’ll know where to concentrate your training materials.
 Your learning objectives should answer these questions:

-2. Think About Delivery Methods
+2. Choose Different Delivery Methods

 Modern technology enables countless methods for delivering training materials.
 Popular options include: